-MS: She contributed in designing the study and utilization responsible for of the was questionnaires.
+MS: She contributed in designing the study and was responsible for utilization of the questionnaires.

-MK: contributed in He recruiting the participants, and also he delivered the education.
+MK: He contributed in recruiting the participants, and also he delivered the education.

 Funding/Support

 We would also like to express our gratitude to Shahid Beheshti University of Medical sciences for financially supporting this research